What Does a Wedding Planner Do And Why You Need One?

 Perhaps you are organised, capable and used to managing complex projects at work.
 Maybe you have already started a Pinterest board or visited a couple of venues in Surrey, Hampshire, or West Sussex.
 On the surface, wedding planning can look deceptively straightforward.

-In reality, planning a wedding is a large-scale project with countless moving parts, detailed timelines and an emotional investment.
-A wedding planners role goes far beyond making things look beautiful.
-They are your facilitator and although cringey to say, your ‘wingman’.
-It’s about logistical planning, attention to detail and foresight, ensuring you can genuinely enjoy both the planning journey and the wedding day itself.
+A wedding planner’s role goes far beyond making things look beautiful.
+They are your facilitator, problem-solver and calm presence throughout the process.
+It’s about meticulous logistical planning, attention to detail and foresight, anticipating challenges before they arise and managing them seamlessly when they do.
+Most importantly, it’s about ensuring you can genuinely enjoy both the planning journey and the wedding day itself, confident that everything is being taken care of by someone who has done it many times before.

 What does a Wedding Planner do before the wedding?

+The most important work a wedding planner does happens long before your wedding day arrives..
+A planner takes the time to understand your vision, priorities, concerns, family dynamics, and how you want your wedding to feel.
 Importantly, a wedding planner is there to facilitate your ideas, not take over control.
 If you have strong views and creative ideas of your own, a good planner will support and refine them, offering guidance and creative input when requested.

+One of the first practical steps is creating a realistic budget.
+An experienced planner helps you understand where your money will have the greatest impact and where is it worth investing.
 The budget is particularly important for marquee weddings.
 A marquee is a blank canvas, which brings incredible creative freedom but also additional considerations.
-Costs such as generator power, flooring, furniture hire, kitchen facilities, loos, and lighting are often included within a venue hire but need to be planned separately for a marquee wedding.
+Costs such as generator power, flooring, furniture hire, kitchen facilities, bathrooms, and lighting are often included within a venue hire but need to be planned separately for a marquee wedding.
 A planner ensures these elements are considered from the outset, rather than becoming costly surprises later.

 Guidance on your venue is another key area.
 A beautiful wedding setting is extremely important but so is understanding the practical realities behind it, including: